alphagov/smart-answers/doc/retiring-a-smart-answer.md

   The destination is the path where this base_path of the smart asnwer should redirect to.
 This could be a path to a new flat content etc.

-  Below is a break down of other steps and/or rake tasks that make up this process.
+  Below is a break down of steps that make up this process.

   - ### Unpublish the identified smart answer:

-    To unpublish, the publishing_api:unpublish rake task needs to be run.

-    This needs to be supplied with the content id belonging to the identified smart answer.
-The content id can be found in the flow class for the smart answer.

-    (i.e `rake publishing_api:unpublish[content-id]`)

     This updates the edition of a document into an unpublished state.
 The edition will be updated and removed from the live content store and sets it to type of gone with status 410.

-    This uses the publishing-api to un-publish the given smart answer.
+    This is done via publishing-api.

   - ### Redirect smart answer paths to new destination:

-    To redirect, the publishing_api:redirect_smart_answer rake task needs to be run.

-    For this task to run, it needs to be supplied the smart answer's base_path and the new destination.

-    (i.e `rake publishing_api:redirect_smart_answer[path,destination]`)

-    When this rake task is invoked, a new redirect draft edition is created and published.
+    This creates a new redirect content item edition with the new destination and segments_mode set to ignore.

   - ### Remove smart answer content from search index:

-    In order to remove the identified smart answer's content from the search index, the following rake task needs to be run.

-    (i.e `rake rummager:remove_smart_answer_from_search[base_path]`)

-    After running this task, the smart answer should no longer be discoverable via search.
+    This the smart answer from the search index and after this has been removed it should no longer be discoverable via search.

 - ## Troubleshooting